 An engineering service that requires or is based on the application of engineering principles and data to a design or to a construction, production, operation, or maintenance activity relating to engineering (see pg.
 113 of the PE Act).

 **Prescriptive standard is defined as:

 A document that states procedures or criteria for carrying out the service, the application of which does not require advanced scientifically based calculations (see pgs.
 112-113 of the PE Act).

 Graduating from a recognised tertiary institute with a four-year undergraduate degree in engineering (or equivalent).

-Gained through experience working as an engineer and carrying out professional engineering services (between 3-5 years).
+Gained through experience working as an engineer and carrying out professional engineering services (four years post-graduation).

 Qualification and competency assessed through an approved assessment scheme.